JohnnyGOX17/john-gentile-website/kb/math_and_signal_processing/machine_learning.md

 [Caffe 2](https://caffe2.ai/)

+### Jupyter Notebooks

+For more info, see [SciPy distribution in Python](/kb/programming_languages/python.html#scipy) about installing Jupyter notebook support.

+Another great tool which comes with most all dependencies/libraries ready to go is [Google Colab](https://colab.research.google.com/), which allows you to store (in Google Drive), edit and run (even on GPU & TPU servers in some instances) Jupyter notebooks in the Google cloud environment.

 ### Other Tools

 * **[Horovod](https://github.com/horovod/horovod):** Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet